mayureshkhamkar16-arch/indusagrii-platform/README.md

 # IndusAgrii Platform

-IndusAgrii is a modern B2B & B2C agriculture import-export platform designed to streamline product discovery, responsive ecommerce experiences, and scalable business workflows.
+IndusAgrii is a modern B2C agriculture platform designed to streamline product discovery, responsive ecommerce experiences, and scalable business workflows.

 ## Overview

-The platform focuses on delivering a modern digital experience for agriculture-related product management and trade operations while supporting scalable frontend and backend systems.
+The platform focuses on delivering a modern digital experience for agriculture-related product management while supporting scalable frontend and backend systems.

 ## Features